-Valley Telephone Cooperative, Inc. allocates a percentage of the profit margins to each member-owner of the Cooperative on a pro-rated basis, according to the total profit generated from telephone service usage.
+Valley Telephone Cooperative, Inc. allocates a percentage of the profit margins to each member-owner of the Cooperative on a pro-rated basis, according to the total profit generated from communications service usage.
 These allocations to Cooperative members are known as capital credits.
-Customers served by our affiliate companies VTX Communications and VTX Telecom are not member-owners of the Cooperative and therefore, do not receive capital credits.
+Customers served by our affiliate companies VTX Communications and VTX Telecom are not member-owners of the Cooperative and therefore, do not receive capital credits

 Who qualifies to receive capital credits?

 Only residents, businesses and institutions within Valley Telephone Cooperative’s service area can be member-owners, thus receiving capital credits.
-Cooperative members receive capital credits from telephone service but do not receive capital credits from Internet and television services.
+Cooperative members are allocated capital credits based on their annual billed amounts from telephone service and, effective January 1, 2013, from Internet and television services.
 Customers served by our two other affiliate companies, VTX Communications and VTX Telecom, do not qualify to become members of VTCI because they do not reside within the Cooperative’s service area and they do not receive capital credits.